NeonFGC/Concordia-Public-Notes/source/content/The Gods/The Serene - Ishtar, Voice of Still Waters.md

 ---
 aliases:
   - Ishtar
+tags:
+  - God
 ---
 The Goddess of Peace and Unity, her symbol is two interlocking circles over still water.
 Worshipped by both [[The Order of the Pale]] and [[The Order of Harmony]]